-The themes were wide ranged.
+The local artists, Chiteras and Chejaras, selected wide ranged themes.
 Though, as I expected, most of these themes were religious, depicting selected episodes from Mahabharat and Ramayan.
 However, when an artist was given a task of embellishing the complete haveli, he cannot choose only the religious theme.
 It limits the creativity, moreover, the task is to paint a living place and not a religious place.

 So, there are paintings with secular themes as well.
 These paintings portray folklores, proud Rajasthani men in thick moustaches, thick-manly beards and colorful pagdis, nimble women-folks in pretty costumes, all supported the concept of “Rangeela Rajasthan”, and others celebrating the love-story of Dhola-Maru.

 However, one thing that makes Shekhawati murals unconventional and unique, lies in its naive depiction of machines, events and contemporary fashions of the British world.
 The Marwari merchants wanted to share the emerging trends and probably wanted to boast about their new learnings.
 Sometimes the artists drew those frescoes after witnessing the advancement themselves and sometimes they drew it from narration using their imagination.